Dave-Keith/Paper_2_SDMs/Dashboard/README.md

 ### Closure Time Series

-**This compares the change in area above the selected OP threshold (i.e. *core area*) across eras during spawning for several area subsets including the various closures on GB**
+**This compares the change in area above the selected OP threshold (i.e. *core area*) across eras for several area subsets including the various closures on GB**

  - The user can change
     - *Occurrence Probability* all *OP* values > than the maximum value on the slider are used for the figures